Corporate Governance

 5. Process to determine officers’ remuneration

-2. At the performance evaluation meeting mentioned in a. above, the President and Representative Director evaluates officers.
+- (2) At the performance evaluation meeting mentioned in (1) above, the President and Representative Director evaluates officers.

-3. Consult on the evaluation result of b. above and the amount of remuneration based on the evaluation result at the Remuneration Committee to be held in mid-June each year.
+- (3) Consult on the evaluation result of (2) above and the amount of remuneration based on the evaluation result at the Remuneration Committee to be held in mid-June each year.

-4. The Board of Directors shall resolve the amount of remuneration for officers, which has been mentioned to and discussed with the Remuneration Committee mentioned in c. above.
+- (4) The Board of Directors shall resolve the amount of remuneration for officers, which has been mentioned to and discussed with the Remuneration Committee mentioned in (3) above.

-5. Pay the annual amount of officers’ remuneration for officers, which has been resolved at the meeting of the Board of Directors as described in d. above, in monthly installments from July.
+- (5) Among the annual amount of officers' remuneration, which has been resolved at the meeting of the Board of Directors as described in (4) above, base remuneration is paid monthly while performance-linked remuneration is paid in one lump sum in July.

-7. We report the result of the officers’ remuneration survey conducted by the third-party in f. above to the Remuneration Committee in November each year to inquire about a revision of the amount of officers’ remuneration.
+- (7) We report the result of the officers' remuneration survey conducted by the third-party in (6) above to the Remuneration Committee in November each year to inquire about a revision of the amount of officers' remuneration.

 Performance-linked stock remuneration is calculated based on the stock delivery regulations, and there is no room for discretion of the Representative Director or the Remuneration Committee.